Bill the Lizard: Fictional character biography

 Introduced in "Chapter Four – The Rabbit Sends a Little Bill", Bill the Lizard is perceived by Alice to be someone who does all of the hard work for the White Rabbit and other Wonderland denizens.
 When Alice becomes stuck in the White Rabbit's house due to drinking from an unlabeled bottle that made her grow uncontrollably, the rabbit's attempts to get in through the door and window fail.
 Bill the Lizard is sent to go through the chimney to investigate, since he and another creature have a ladder in their possession.
 Unwilling to let Bill get through the chimney, Alice uses her now huge foot, which is in the chimney, to kick Bill into the air.
 He manages to survive the fall thanks to fellow creatures.

 Reappearing in "Chapter Eleven – Who Stole the Tarts?", Bill is a juror in the trial of The Knave of Hearts' supposed theft of The Queen of Heart's tarts.
 When his pencil squeaks too much on his slate, it annoys Alice to the point that she takes the pencil from him.
-Not knowing where it went, Bill the Lizard starts using his finger to write, even though it left no mark on the slate.
+Not knowing where it went, Bill the Lizard starts using his finger to write, even though it leaves no mark on the slate.
 In "Chapter Twelve – Alice's Evidence", he becomes disheveled when Alice disturbs the jury by messing up the jury box.
 When Alice puts Bill the Lizard back in his place, he stares blankly up in the sky.
 Then later, the Queen provides ink for Bill when she spills ink on his face.

 In other media

+1915 film

+Bill appears about 13 minutes into the 1915 silent film version of Alice in Wonderland.